Things to do near the Acropolis

 The National Garden

 The garden was commissioned in 1838 by Queen Amalia, the first queen of modern Greece, as the private Royal Garden.
 German agronomists designed it, planting over 500 species from around the world alongside native Greek flora.
-Those grand Washingtonia palms at the entrance?
-The queen herself planted them in 1842.
+The grand Washingtonia palms at the entrance were planted by the queen herself in 1842.

 Exploring Monastiraki